gromacs/gromacs/docs/release-notes/2024/major/performance.rst

    Also, please use the syntax :issue:`number` to reference issues on GitLab, without a space between the colon and number!

+Improved performance for inhomogeneous systems
+""""""""""""""""""""""""""""""""""""""""""""""

+The performance of systems with a lot of empty space is improved by optimizing the pair search grid for the effective atom density.

+:issue:`4805`

 HeFFTe multi-GPU FFT plan options are now configurable
 """"""""""""""""""""""""""""""""""""""""""""""""""""""